maryamfaizan53/Marketplace-Technical-Foundation/readme4.md

 Shopco e-Commerce webiste
 Project Purpose
-The purpose of this project is to create a visually appealing and user-friendly e-commerce platform for the Nike Shoes Store.
+The purpose of this project is to create a visually appealing and user-friendly e-commerce platform for the Shopco clothing  Store.
 It serves as a foundation for a full-fledged e-commerce application by demonstrating essential UI components and interactions, focusing on providing a seamless shopping experience.

 Key Components
 Homepage: